-Early Childhood Development (ECD): is the term used in Kenya to refer to the area of discipline that concerns the care, development and learning of young of ages 0 -5 years.
-ECD is under the responsibility of the Ministry of Education, Science and Technology, and consists of the following major services: Nursery School, Pre-Unit Class, Kindergarten, Day Nursery, Playgroup, Madrassa and Home-Based Care Centre.
+Early Childhood Development (ECD): is the term used in Kenya to refer to the area of discipline that concerns the care, development and learning of young of ages 0+ -5+ years.
+ECD is under the responsibility of the Ministry of Education, Science and Technology, and consists of the following major services: Nursery School, Pre-Unit Class.
+Kindergarten, Day Nursery, Playgroup, Madrassa and Home-Based Care Centre.

 Early Childhood Development (ECD) Centre is a genetic term for various early childhood services provided under the framework of ECD, including those mentioned above.
-Early childhood services in this report, the term early childhood services refers to all types of formal, non-formal and informal early childhood care and/or education services catering for children from 0 - 5 years old.
+Early childhood services in this report, the term early childhood services refers to all types of formal, non-formal and informal early childhood care and/or education services catering for children from 0+ to 5± years old and/or their parents.